jesswhyte/borealis_dataverse_mcp/README.md

 This is a personal experimentation project and not affiliated with Borealis or Dataverse.
 It's also a work in progress.
 It is a custom MCP (Model Context Protocol) server that runs locally and enables a tool like Claude Desktop to search the [Borealis Dataverse](https://borealisdata.ca) - Canada's research data repository - directly from conversations.

 **Note**: This MCP server was developed with assistance from Claude for Python coding.
+This server uses the MCP stdio transport, meaning it communicates over standard input and output rather than HTTP.
+It must be launched as a local process by an MCP-compatible client such as Claude Desktop, not run with uvicorn or accessed via a web browser.

 ![Screenshot of query and results](screenshots/QueryResults_20260213.jpg)